misoelegant/rpm/il-practice-mod/README.md

     The models are instead named after the cousins that use them in VS mode, Marcy and Kuro.

 ## Changelog

+### Changes made in v0.5.2
+- Added the boost gauge value to the speed overlay.

 ### Changes made in v0.5.1
 - Added a more detailed speed overlay that compares true movement speed with